-Cipher's corporate strategy is to build a portfolio of prescription products across a broad range of therapeutic areas that meet an unmet medical need.
-The focus of the Company's strategy is to:
+Cipher's corporate strategy is to assemble and manage a portfolio of prescription products across a broad range of therapeutic areas.
+The Company's strategy includes the following components:

-- strategically market and distribute its Canadian commercial assets indirectly, by way of partnerships; - out-license products in markets where Cipher does not have a commercial presence; - selectively invest in drug development programs where we see a favourable risk/return profile: - Advancement of our key development programs including: refinements to the MOB-015 program for nail fungus with Moberg with a possible expansion of territories; completion of proof-of-concept studies for our tattoo removal program; negotiation of development agreements for two to three dermatology products; - conserve capital and maximize cashflow and - distribute products through established sales organizations using a royalty based model.
+- Strategically market and distribute its Canadian commercial assets indirectly, by way of partnerships; - Out-license products in markets where Cipher does not have a commercial presence; - Selectively invest in drug development programs where we see a favourable risk/return profile; - Conservatively manage capital and maximize cashflow and - Distribute products through established sales organizations using a royalty based model.